FernanOrtega/Seichi-Seq2Seq/README.md

 # Seichi-Seq2Seq
-Python project with the implementation of the paper submitted to COLT'18 conference.
+Python project with the implementation of a condition miner by means of a sequence to sequence model.